 Video Call Traffic Class

 Cisco TelePresence endpoints have a fixed non-configurable Video Call Traffic Class of immersive and are identified by Unified CM as immersive.
 Telepresence endpoints are defined in Unified CM by the device type.
-When a device is added in Unified CM, any device with TelePresence in the name of the device type has a fixed Video Call Traffic Class of immersive .
-The generic single-screen and multi-screen room systems are also classified as immersive.
-Another way to check the capabilities of the endpoints in the Unified CM is to go to the Cisco Unified Reporting Tool and select Immersive Video Support for TelePresence Devices .
-This will display all of the devices that are configured in Unified CM with the video call traffic class attribute of immersive .
+When a device is added in Unified CM, any device with TelePresence in the name of the device type is classified as immersive, as are the generic single-screen and multi-screen room systems.
+Another way to check the capabilities of the endpoints in the Unified CM is to go to the Cisco Unified Reporting Tool > System Reports > Unified CM Phone Feature List.
+In the feature drop down list, select Immersive Video Support for TelePresence Devices ; in the product drop down list, select All.
+This will display all of the device types that are classified as immersive.
+All other endpoints have a fixed Video Call Traffic Class of desktop due to their lack of the non-configurable immersive attribute.

 Bandwidth reservations are determined by the classification of endpoints in a video call, and they deduct bandwidth from the locations and links bandwidth pools as listed in Table 13-4.